 (f) Differential Costs: Differential costs refer to the difference in total costs between two alternatives.
 In case, the choice of alternative results in an increase in total costs, such increased costs are known as incremental costs.
 On the other hand, if the choice results in a decrease in total costs, such decreased costs are called decremental costs.

-(h) Postponable Costs: These are the costs which can be postponed or shifted to the future with little or no effect on the efficiency of current operations.
+(h) Postponable Costs: These are the costs that can be postponed or shifted to the future with little or no effect on the efficiency of current operations.
 These costs are postponable but not avoidable and have to be incurred at a later stage.
 The concept of postponable cost is very significant in railways and transport undertakings in which cost of repairs and maintenance can be postponed for a certain period.
 In manufacturing concerns also, during the depression period, economic crisis can be averted by postponing certain costs.

 (i) Replacement Costs: Replacement cost refers to the cost of replacement of an asset in the current market or at the current price.
 Thus, the replacement cost of an asset means the cost which would be